-To progress from Year 5 to Year 6, students must have a pass grade on the e-portfolio, no fitness to practice concerns, pass grade on OSCE, achieve a cumulative grade point average (cGPA) of 2 or higher and a C- grade in all courses at the end of year 4 through:
+To progress from Year 5 to Year 6, students must have a pass grade on the eportfolio and for the integrated knowledgebased exam, pass grade for the integrated OSCE, achieve a C- grade in all courses and a cumulative grade point average (cGPA) of 2 or higher at the end of year 5, through:

-- 1. Course examinations or - Resit examinations held at the end of year 5 for students failing <3 courses.
-Students may need to repeat the final theory examination or OSCE or both as recommended.
+- 1. Discipline assessments: rotational and end of block assessment or - 2.
+Resit examinations held at the end of Year 5.
+Students may need to repeat integrated or discipline(s)-specific knowledge-based exams and/or OSCE, as recommended.
 Resit opportunities are detailed in para 22.5.7 - 3.
 If there are concerns on fitness to practice, the Fitness to Practice committee will recommend whether the student will repeat year 5 or be counselled to withdraw from the program.

-22.5.5.b Progression Through Repeat Year A repeat academic Year 5 is offered if a student fails 3 or more courses in Year

-5 or fails resit examinations, e-portfolio or has fitness to practice concerns and is recommended to repeat year 5 by the Fitness to practice committee.
+A repeat academic Year 5 is offered if a student fails 3 or more courses in Year 5 or fails resit examinations or has fitness to practice concerns and is recommended to repeat year 5 by the Fitness to practice committee.

 - 1. The student will be one year behind the cohort. - 2.
-At the end of the repeat year the student must meet the progression criteria to progress to year 6 and have no fitness to practice concerns. - 22.5.5.c A student failing in repeat year 5, will be withdrawn from the program. - 22.5.5.d A student choosing not to repeat Year 5, having failed in 3 or more courses, will also be counselled to withdraw from the program.
+At the end of the repeat year the studentmust meet the progression criteria to progress to year 6 and have no fitness to practice concerns. - 22.5.5.c A student failing in repeat year 5, will be withdrawn from the program. - 22.5.5.d A student choosing not to repeatYear 5, having failed in 3 or more courses, will also be counselled to withdraw from the program.